olitus/wastefull/README.md

 ## Process
-1. Create dense waste blocks.
+1. Create dense waste blocks or trash containers
 2. Pull waste blocks with cranes up and down to store and release gravitational energy.